 Paragraph 77: This paragraph requires information to be disclosed regarding the actuarial assumptions and other inputs used to measure the TPL.
-The complete set of actuarial assumptions and other inputs utilized in developing the TPL are outlined in Appendix C. The TPL as of June 30, 2021 was determined based on an actuarial valuation prepared as of July 1, 2021, using the following key actuarial assumptions and other inputs:
+The complete set of actuarial assumptions and other inputs utilized in developing the TPL are outlined in Appendix C. The TPL as of June 30, 2024 was determined based on an actuarial valuation prepared as of July 1, 2024, using the following key actuarial assumptions and other inputs:

-Price Inflation 2.50 percent

-Salary increases, including price inflation 2.85 to 8.85 percent before July 1, 2028 and 3.25 to 9.25 percent after June 30, 2028
+Salary increases, including price inflation 2.85 to 8.85 percent before July 1, 2028 and

+3.25 to 9.25 percent after June 30, 2028

-Wage growth rate 2.85 percent before July 1, 2028 and3.25 percent after June 30, 2028
+Wage growth rate 2.85 percent before July 1, 2028 and

+3.25 percent after June 30, 2028

 Payroll growth rate 3.00 percent

-Long-term Rate of Return, net of investment expense, including price inflation 7.00 percent
+Long-term rate of return, net of investment

+expense, including price inflation 7.00 percent

 Municipal Bond Index Rate

-Prior Measurement Date 2.19 percent

-Measurement Date 2.13 percent

 Year FNP is projected to be depleted N/A

-Single Equivalent Interest Rate, net of investment expense, including price inflation
+Single Equivalent Interest Rate, net of

-Prior Measurement Date 7.50 percent

-Measurement Date 7.00 percent
+investment expense, including price inflation

 Cost of Living Adjustment 1.0% for January 2019 through January 2023, then increasing by 0.1% each year up to 1.5% annually.

+Mortality

-Mortality Pre-retirement mortality rates were based on the RP-2014 white collar employee table, male rates set back 5 years and female rates set back 7 years.
-Generational projection uses the MP-2015 scale.
-Post-retirement mortality rates were based on the RP-2014 white collar annuitant table, male rates set back 3 years and female rates set back 3 years, with further adjustments of the rates.
-Generational projection uses the MP-2015 scale.
-Post-disability mortality rates were based on the RP-2014 disabled retiree mortality table, without adjustment.
+Pre-retirement mortality rates were based on the PubT-2010(A) Employee Mortality Table, male rates set forward 1 year and female rates unadjusted.
+Generational projection uses the MP-2021 scale.

+Post-retirement mortality rates were based on the PubT-2010(A) Retiree Mortality Table, male rates set forward 1 year and female rates unadjusted.
+Generational projection uses the MP-2021 scale.

+Beneficiary mortality rates were based on the Pub-2010(A) Contingent Survivor Mortality Table, male rates set forward 1 year and female rates unadjusted.
+Generational projection uses the MP-2021 scale.

+Post-disability mortality rates were based on the PubNS-2010 Disabled Retiree Mortality Table, male rates set forward 1 year and female rates unadjusted.
+Generational projection uses the MP-2021 scale.

-The actuarial assumptions used in the July 1, 2021 actuarial funding valuation are prescribed by Minnesota Statutes Section 356.215, the Legislative Commission on Pensions and Retirement (LCPR), and the TRA Board of Trustees.
-The assumptions prescribed are based on the experience study report, dated June 28, 2019, that covered the four-year period beginning July 1, 2014 and ending June 30, 2018.
+The actuarial assumptions used in the July 1, 2024 actuarial funding valuation are prescribed by Minnesota Statutes Section 356.215, the Legislative Commission on Pensions and Retirement (LCPR), and the TRA Board of Trustees.
+The assumptions prescribed are based on the experience study report, dated August 2, 2023, that covered the four-year period beginning July 1, 2018 and ending June 30, 2022.
 The long-term rate of return assumption used for the GASB accounting disclosures and expense determination may vary from the funding assumptions as it is selected by TRA management in consultation with the actuary.